 My opinions as to whether lawyers should use Foster Web Marketing

-When compared to the other options I’ve looked at so far, I give Foster Web Marketing a thumbs up.
-The main consideration for most firms is going to be the cost of services.
+The primary consideration for most firms is going to be the cost of services.
 From a technical standpoint, the company appears to be putting more effort into ensuring that their websites meet the standards provided by Google.
 Also, the fact that the company individualizes its approach to each client is a big plus.
-If Foster is within your budget then this is likely a solid option.
+If Foster is within your budget, then this is likely an option worth your money.

 Have you used Foster in the past?
-If so, how was/is your experience?
+If so, how was your experience?
 Please chime in on the comment form below.